crate/crate-tutorials/docs/generate-time-series/cli.rst

     $ pip install crash

-We designed the commands in this tutorial to be run directly from the `command line`_ so that you can experiment with them as you see fit.
+We have designed the commands in this tutorial to be run directly from the `command line`_ so that you can experiment with them as you see fit.

+You will need the `curl`_ and `jq`_ tools installed.

 ..
 NOTE::